Back to top anchor

 Get involved

 We often have a guest speaker on a conservation-related topic, and we discuss our branches current activities and any issues in our area.
-We also hold a mid-winter soup evening, and during summer we have a potluck picnic.
+During the summer we have two potluck picnics, one in December and one in January.

 Branch Meetings